febsn/djangocms-responsive-image/README.md

 `sizes` is the value of the `sizes` img attribute, refer to your favorite html5 documentation for information on how to use it.
 You can also omit it if unnecessary.
 `default_size` will be used for the `src` attribute and the corresponding thumbnail as a fallback for browsers which don't support `srcset`.

+By default, the srcset includes high-resolution (2x) images if the source image is large enough.
+You can disable this behaviour by setting `DJANGOCMS_RESPONSIVE_IMAGE_ADD_2X = False`.
+If you are using custom templates older than v0.1.1, you might update them to support 2x (see `templates/djangocms_responsive_image/default.html` for an example).

 changelog
 ---------
-0.1.0   added description field and alt getter with fallback to the default\_alt\_text of the image 0.0.11  added fallback src attribute to default template
+0.1.1   added support for high-res images; bugfix 0.1.0   added description field and alt getter with fallback to the default\_alt\_text of the image 0.0.11  added fallback src attribute to default template